Nairobi (Money Heist): Relationships

-Throughout the series Nairobi is shown to be in love with her partner Helsinki, however, both never get to anything in particular because he is gay, although they end up being very good friends.
+Throughout the series Nairobi is shown to be in love with her partner Helsinki, however, no romance ever blooms between them because Helsinki is gay, although they develop a close platonic relationship.
 Their friendship becomes very close, to the point of deciding to travel together around the world after the robbery of the Royal Mint, in addition to nickname him "osito" (little teddy) as a sign of affection.
 Helsinki is severely affected when she is murdered, but with the help of Palermo, he manages to appease the anger and sadness that triggers in him after her death.

 In the fourth part of the series, her partner Bogotá falls in love with her and they begin a brief romance before her murder.
 In the Colombian city for which Bogotá is named, in 2021 Netflix placed a statue of both characters for a limited time in the well-known "Parque de los Novios" (Boyfriend's park), this as a tribute to the series and to be visited by the followers of the same.